-The College is partnering with MEEA to offer BOC Level 1 certification classes in the spring of 2014.
-At least one College facilities staff member will attend the classes.
-Area veterans interested in a job in the growing field of building operations and maintenance will be able to attend these classes free through the BOC Veterans Program.
+The College is partnered with MEEA to offer a BOC Level 1 certification class in the spring of 2014.
+One College facilities staff member attended the 8 week class and earned BOC certification.
+Another BOC Level 1 class is planned for spring 2017 at the College.
+Qualified area veterans interested in a job in the growing field of building operations and maintenance may be able to attend the class free through the BOC Veterans Program.